agyemanjp/ci-checks-action/README.md

-# Create Github checks from CI script output files
+# Create Github checks from script output files

 ## Description

-Create Github checks (with annotations for pull request diffs) from custom ci scripts output (JSON) files.
-The annotations include a summary of errors and warnings, including links to the line numbers of the violations.
-Work on both pull requests (only on changed files) and pushes.
+Create Github checks (with annotations for pull request diffs) from the output (in a standard JSON format) of custom code check scripts.
+The annotations include a summary of errors and warnings, including links to the line numbers of any errors or warnings.
+It works on both pull requests (only on changed files) and pushes.

 ## Rationale

-This actions allows for more flexibility in implementing ci checks.
-Instead on bundling the actual ci checks, it allows you to use any ci script, as long as it output its results to a local JSON file in the proper format.
+This action allows for more flexibility in implementing code checks.
+Instead on bundling specific checks, it allows you to use any custom script, as long as it outputs its results to a local JSON file in the proper format.

 ## Usage Example